 What Was Covered in the Workshop

 The session was designed to help Management Committee members understand why DPDP matters to RWAs and how it changes accountability in day-to-day operations.
 The discussion focused on real situations faced by housing societies, explained through practical governance lenses.
+Below were the points covered:

 Several practical scenarios, decision frameworks, and implementation considerations were discussed live during the workshop.